JuliaControl/ModelPredictiveControl.jl/docs/src/index.md

 for the linear systems and [`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) for the solving.

-The objective is to provide a simple and clear framework to quickly design model predictive controllers (MPCs) in Julia, while keeping the flexibility for advanced optimization.
+The objective is to provide a simple and clear framework to quickly design model predictive controllers (MPCs) in Julia, while preserving the flexibility for advanced real-time optimization.
 Modern MPCs based on closed-loop state estimators are the main focus of the package, but classical approaches that rely on internal models are also possible.
 The `JuMP.jl` interface allows to easily test different solvers if the performance of the default settings is not satisfactory.

 The documentation is divided in two parts:

 - **[Manual](@ref man_lin)** — This section includes step-by-step guides to design
-  predictive controllers or multiple case studies.
+  predictive controllers on multiple case studies.
-- **[Functions](@ref func_sim_model)** — This part contains the documentation of
+- **[Functions](@ref func_sim_model)** — Documentation of methods and types exported by the
-  methods and types that are exported by the package.
+  package.
 The "Internals" section provides implementation details of functions that are not exported.

 ## Manual